EliasB8/100-days-of-code/log.md

 **Today's Progress**: Today I solved three very difficult and challenging projects on this certificate the telephone validation being the toughest one so far, ONly one project left for my second certeficate.

 **Thoughts**: Regex is easy if you got live regex sites.

+### Day 32: August 4, Tuesday, 2020

+**Today's Progress**: Finally, I completed JavaScript and Data Structure Algorithms Certificate, it surely need a revision it has been difficult.
+I made it!!

+**Thoughts**: Celebration Time, come on.